publicissapient-france/xke-vimtastic/README.md

 On MacOS you do this by going to `System Preferences... -> Keyboard` and drag both the `Key Repeat` and `Delay Until Repeat` sliders all the way to the right.

+On GNU/linux (Gnome 3), you do this by going to `Preferences... -> Keyboard`, click on `Key Repeat` and drag `Delay` all the way to the right.
+You can set up the speed also.

 ## Demystifying the .vimrc